-In this role, Athanasia oversees four of the company’s eight major lines of business which make up Regional Banking, including Retail Banking, Preferred & Small Business Banking, Business Banking and Global Commercial Banking.
-Located in over 200 U.S. and 15 international markets, Regional Banking serves 68 million consumer and business clients that hold over $2.4 trillion assets at Bank of America.
-In addition to his Regional Banking responsibilities, Athanasia also leads Digital, Brand and Marketing for the company.
+In this role, Athanasia oversees four of the company’s eight major lines of business, including Retail Banking, Preferred & Small Business Banking, Business Banking and Global Commercial Banking.
+Located in over 200 U.S. and 15 international markets, these businesses serve more than 68 million consumer and business clients that hold over $2.4 trillion in assets at Bank of America.
+In addition to his line of business responsibilities, Athanasia also oversees Data, Digital and Global Marketing, Retirement & Personal Wealth Solutions, Consumer & Small Business Products, Global Transaction Services and Enterprise Payments for the company.

-Prior to the most recent expansion of his responsibilities, Athanasia served as president of Consumer & Small Business, leading the team that serves 66 million U.S. consumer and small business clients.
-This included a full range of financial products and services through a network of 3,900 financial centers, 16,000 ATMs, and an award-winning Digital platform that serves over 56 million users.
-He was also responsible for Consumer Investments which serves over 3 million investment client relationships through its Merrill Edge platform.
+Prior to becoming president of Regional Banking, Athanasia served as president of Consumer & Small Business.
+This included serving U.S. consumer and small business clients with a full range of financial products and services through a network of 3,900 financial centers, 16,000 ATMs, and an award-winning Digital platform that serves over 56 million users.
+He was also responsible for Consumer Investments which serves investment client relationships through its Merrill Edge platform.